You don't need an expensive 360 camera to make awesome 360 shots

 To share a Freefly VR mode compatible Google Cardboard Camera 360 image with a friend, you will need to use a third party website called Spherecast.

 Open the website on your mobile phone and select Choose File.
 Select the 360 Cardboard Camera image you want to send and Upload.

 After a few seconds, you will see your image as a 360 file which can be split into VR mode by pressing the Viewer icon.
 To share this image, you simply press the Share Icon.
 You will be presented with a unique URL.
 Copy and paste that URL and WhatsApp it to your friend.
 Once they receive it, they can click on the link and view your 360 images in VR mode on their phone, or move around the image using their mouse on their computer.

 Inform them that the image needs to be switched to Full screen via the expander icon on the bottom right and the phone needs to be rotated to Landscape mode.

-Unfortunately, the quality is not as good as when viewing natively in the Google Cardboard camera app.
+Unfortunately, the quality is not as good as when viewing it natively in the Google Cardboard camera app.
 It will no longer be stereoscopic, and your friend will see a black bar at the top and bottom of the image.
-However, it is a decent stop gap until Google add share functionality to their Google Cardboard app.To see the 360 image taken in the above video click here.
+However, this temporary until Google add the share function to their Google Cardboard app.To see the 360 image taken in the above video click here.